mofty8/UKSH_Workflow/readme.md

 # UKSH Analysis Workflow

 This repository contains a reproducible analysis workflow for PDAC patient data.
-The project is containerized using Docker, ensuring a consistent environment for running the analysis.

 ## Project Structure
+- **Output:** Contains already generated outputs.
 - **Dockerfile:** Contains instructions to build the Docker image.
-- **requirements.txt:** Lists all Python dependencies.
+- **Methods_Resuls:** Contains a report detailing the methods used and results acheived.
+- **functions.py:** Helper functions used in the analysis.
 - **main.py:** The main script that executes the workflow.
-- **functions.py:** Helper functions used in the analysis.
-- **Output:** Contains already generated outputs.
 - **main_flow.py** Python notebook cointaing code and pre-generated results.
+- **requirements.txt:** Lists all Python dependencies.
 ## How to Run the Analysis

 ### 1. Download the Docker Image